⚡ Black Friday promos up to -1000€ on your bike: it's now! ⚡

 The pressure of tires

-We advise you to re-inflate your tires every 3 outings, or even more frequently!
+We recommend re-inflating your tires once a week in daily use, or even more frequently if you ride a lot or in a sporty way!
 A well-inflated tire is a guarantee of safety and performance (it won't be as hard as a soft tire ).
 You'll also avoid premature wear of your tire.

 For pressure, refer to the manufacturer's instructions on the sidewall.
-It's generally expressed in bars.
+It's usually expressed in bar or PSI.

 Regular maintenance operations

-Periodically, you should check the condition of the various components: chain (using a chain tester, for example), sprocket and chainring tooth patterns, cable integrity, and the visual condition of your brake pads and disc brakes.
+Periodically, it's a good idea to check the condition of the various components: the chain (using a chain tester, for example), which is subject to greater torque due to the engine, the pattern of sprocket and chainring teeth, the integrity of cables, and the visual condition of your brake pads or disc brake pads.

-Also check the tightness of your bike's various components (respect the tightening torques recommended by the manufacturer, especially on carbon parts!).
+Also check the tightness of your bike's various components, such as wheels and other parts, using wrenches (flat or allen).
+Be sure to observe the tightening torques recommended by the manufacturer on components (especially carbon parts!).

 What's special about maintaining electric-assist bicycles?